Sawyer-Powell/Amble/README.md

 * TODO Should sit down with Katie to scope out the upcoming management screen
   :Due: <2024-08-25>
 ```
+If you edit "Design homepage layout" to "Design layout for homepage", both the data in the fold
+result and the original data that result was pulled from, will be updated. **Folds allow you to both view your data, and efficiently updated data across your Amble instance**

 You can do more advanced transformations through the use of an embedded Lisp interpreter,
 and use the `[]` syntax for capturing data into groups